10 Things to Consider When Planning Your Marquee Wedding

 If your marquee site is a good distance away from a power supply, consider where you will get your power supply from.
 It’s much easier if your marquee structure is near a power source like the main house.
 For one of the marquee weddings I planned at Dulwich Park golf course (near the college), the team and I drew power from the main power supply in one of the venue’s annexes, so definitely worth considering.

 Make sure you have power plugs and sockets installed close to areas of high power use like the kitchen, the dance floor and for lighting.
 If the base of your power source is more than 100 meters away from the marquee or you are in an open field or a golf course, then hire generators for your power supply.
 Bear in mind though that there are additional costs attached to this so best avoid it if you can help it.

 Kitchen and catering

-No doubt, you will serve food and drinks at your wedding so kitchen and catering facilities are of major importance to your marquee.
+No doubt, you will serve food and drinks at your wedding so kitchen and catering facilities are necessary additions to your marquee.
 Be sure to have a field kitchen attached to your marquee build.
 Especially if your marquee is in an open area like a field or golf course.
 Depending on your marquee site though, sometimes it may not be an issue.
-For the marquee wedding I worked on that was set up on the grounds of a golf course we used the kitchen of the venue annex near the main marquee as the main kitchen where food was served from and didn’t need to get an additional marquee for the kitchen area.
+For the marquee wedding I worked on that was set up on the grounds of a golf course, we used the kitchen of the venue annex near the main marquee as the main kitchen where food was served from and didn’t an additional marquee for the field kitchen.
 On the flip side, if your marquee is a distance away then it is best to have a field kitchen that is close to your main marquee for ease of accessibility and and an efficient catering service.